 Depending upon the conditions, it is possible to strengthen or repair existing framing members, such as floor joists or roof rafters, by adding reinforcing material.
 Sandwiching the member on either side with plywood is sometimes worthwhile, but the plywood must be installed correctly for greatest strength.
 A better option is sistering, where identical lumber is bolted to the member.
 Better still is sistering with a flitch plate, a 1/4″ to 1/2″ piece of steel or plywood.
 Two flitch plates may also be used to repair localized damage.
 Where these repairs are not sufficient, also consider shoring up joists or beams that were cut, drilled, or notched for pipes, wires, or ducts.

 One of the good things about floor deflection is that it is repairable.
 The bad news is that it often takes a long time.
 The solution to sagging floors, or the damaged sills and joist ends that contribute to them, often involves jacking.
 A common scenario is to install temporary jack posts and support beams, then permanent posts and beams over new footings.
-A taught string stretched across the floor will show the amount of deflection and improvement.
+A taut string stretched across the floor will show the amount of deflection and improvement.
 Posts set on dirt floors should be upgraded to concrete pads with footings.
 Place wood posts on metal post supports to create a waterproof barrier between the post and the footing.

 Jacking must proceed slowly; it took a long time for your floor to sink, so you can’t push it back up quickly without causing cracks and stress in the building.
 As with other structural repairs, jacking must also be done appropriately.
 You cannot simply put a screw jack under the lowest spot and start turning.
 Ideally, someone with experience will assess the problem and set up the posts and any necessary beams.
 You can then screw the jacks up a turn or two each month.
 Expect some cracked plaster along the way, and aim not for perfection, but simply stability and improvement.
 After all, if perfectly level floors and pristine walls were important to us, we wouldn’t live in old houses, would we?Published in: Old-House Journal November/December 2007